As a foodie, I love eating out but inevitably I always order too much food and always have leftovers and normally have to ask for a to-go box.

 Go Box, based out of Portland, OR offers a subscription service that allows you to request a reusable container from a food vendor who participates.
 Later, you can return the container at a drop-off point to be cleaned and redistributed – kinda like a Netflix for food containers.

 On the university side, a company called OZZI provides reusable containers for schools and businesses to use in their cafeterias.
 Similar to Go Box, diners get their food in reusable containers then return the OZZI container to a drop-off location to be cleaned and used again.
-The University of Colorado – Colorado Springs is already one of their customers.

 You can get a good idea of how they work in this video by Vox (forward to 3:30 to see OZZI containers in use):